Defined Names

 setScopeToWorkbook | Sets the defined name to be available for the entire workbook |

-You can create a defined name that is available for the entire workbook using the FWorkbook.insertDefinedNameBuilder()
+method can be used to create a defined name that is available for the entire workbook.

 const definedNameBuilder = univerAPI.newDefinedName()